MicrosoftDocs/playfab-docs/playfab-docs/features/analytics/metrics/webhooks.md

 # Webhooks

-In complex systems you may want to provide additional event handling on your custom server.
+In complex systems, you may want to provide additional event handling on your custom server.
 PlayFab offers Webhooks to achieve this.

 Whenever a new event is emitted, it can be forwarded to your server by making a POST request to your custom web endpoint, and the event data is passed as the JSON body of the request.

 ## Accessing Webhooks

 To access the **Webhooks** panel in the PlayFab **Game Manager** screen:

 - Select **Analytics (1)** in the sidebar menu.
-- Then select the **Webhooks** tab **(2)**.
+- Then choose the **Webhooks** tab **(2)**.

 ![Game Manager - Analytics - Webhooks](media/tutorials/game-manager-analytics-webhooks.png)